Revolutionary Communist Party (Brazil): History

-Unhappy with the Communist Party of Brazil's (PCdoB) practices in waging a guerrilla war in a rural area of northern Brazil, a group of PCdoB members left the party and formed the Revolutionary Communist Party (PCR) in 1966, active in the capitals and sugar cane plantations of the states of Alagoas, Pernambuco, Paraíba and Rio Grande do Norte.
+Unsatisfied with the Communist Party of Brazil's (PCdoB) practices in waging a guerrilla war in a rural area of northern Brazil, a group of PCdoB members left the party and formed the Revolutionary Communist Party (PCR) in 1966, active in the capitals and sugar cane plantations of the states of Alagoas, Pernambuco, Paraíba and Rio Grande do Norte.
 The PCR held the belief that a successful socialist revolution, should be organized in the major cities, with urban and industrial workers, as well as peasants, and maintained that the Brazilian Communist Party (PCB) had abandoned Marxism–Leninism in favor of Soviet revisionism.

 Brazil had fallen under a right-wing military dictatorship in 1964.
 Supported by the United States in the Cold War as a strong opponent to communism, the dictatorship committed numerous human rights abuses, including torture, towards suspected communists and other political subversives.
 Despite the danger, the PCR remained committed to the armed struggle against the government.
 The party was instrumental in organizing labor strikes and student demonstrations, but they also engaged in more destructive activities such as burning government-owned sugarcane fields.

 The party was partially dismantled in the early-1970s after a brutal torture campaign was waged by the government against suspected communists and leftist political parties.
 The party's leader, Amaro Luiz de Carvalho, was arrested by the authorities.
 Several other prominent party members were murdered.
 This culminated with the arrest of Carvalho's successor, Edival Nunes Cajá, on May 12, 1978.
 In response, more than 12,000 students from the Federal University of Pernambuco went on strike in Recife, where Cajá was being held.
 The student protest eventually procured his release, although he was arrested again soon afterwards for publicly detailing the torture he had suffered while in prison.
 He would not be permanently released until June 1, 1979.